WHAT WE’RE MADE OF:

 ◊ Tug-of-War Between the Physical and Spiritual: We shed the animals; we also shed other parts of ourselves in order to move toward spirituality: “[W]e are always shedding and peeling on the outside.
 If the spirit is not sufficiently strong, then we must cut off some parts, such as fingernails, because the spirit wants to destroy them by absorbing them from outside ...
 The chest and abdomen...fight against the destruction of the penetrating spirit-soul and fill people with matter.
 From this you can see that the human limbs extending out beyond the torso are really the most spiritual part of the human being, because in the limbs the process of creating matter occurs the least.”
 As far as I can recall, the extreme spiritual importance of the limbs was not ever spelled out for us.
 However, we were made to understand the great seriousness of eurythmy, a spiritual form of “dance” in which the pelvis is held still while the limbs make elaborate, graceful motions.
 [See "Magical Arts".]
 Here is Steiner’s recondite explanation: “In a certain sense, we take from earthly life only the physical medium [the only benefit we get from physical life is our body], the actual human being who is the tool or instrument for eurythmy [the value of a body is that it lets us do eurythmy].
 But we allow this human being to make manifest what we study inwardly [in making kids do eurythmy, we “allow” them to manifest spiritual states], what is already prepared in us as a result of previous lives [these spiritual states were prepared in our past lives]; we transfer this to our limbs, which are the part of us where life after death is being shaped in advance [our arms and legs shape the lives we will have after death].
 Eurythmy shapes and moves the human organism in a way that furnishes direct external proof of our participation in the supersensible world [eurythmy actually “proves” the existence of the spirit realm].
 In having people do eurythmy, we link them directly to the supersensible world.”
 In the lower grades, at least, we all had to take eurythmy.
 Thus, by Steiner’s lights, we were all linked directly to the supersensible world.
 This was Waldorf’s goal, although it was never explained clearly to us or to our parents.

 ◊ Making Sense: Steiner taught that human beings have twelve senses: “First, we have the four senses of touch, life, movement and balance.
 These senses are primarily permeated by will ...
 The next group of senses, namely smell, taste, sight and temperature are primarily senses of feeling ...
 I need to add that the sense of I [the highest human spiritual component] and the senses of thought, hearing and speech are more cognitive senses ....”
 Like most of what we have read here, this flies in the face of science, reality, and truth.
 We do not, for instance, have a sense of life.
-We know we are alive because our five senses tell us so, and because our brains — those organs Steiner derided — give us consciousness.
-Nor do we have a sense of speech — we have speech centers in our brains that enable us to speak, and our brains are likewise able to interpret speech (which comes to us through hearing and/or vision).
+We know we are alive because our physical senses tell us so, and because our brains — those organs Steiner derided — give us consciousness.
+Nor do we have a sense of speech — we have speech centers in our brains that enable us to speak, and our brains are likewise able to interpret speech (which comes to us principally through hearing and/or vision).
 Steiner padded his list, making claims with no basis is fact.
 I don't mean to oversimplify.
-There is general agreement in the scientific community that we have five external senses, but interpretations can vary.
-Is the "sense of balance," for instance, a real sense?
-Do we then have six senses?
-Perhaps.
-[See "Steiner's Quackery".]
-Possibly the list should include more than five or even six "senses."
-A consensus view is that in all, we have nine senses, if in addition to the external five we count four internal senses: balance, pain, hunger, and thirst.
-But this is a question for rational, scientific discussion — and note that all these senses are firmly rooted in the physical body.
+In a general way, it is usually sufficient to refer to five human senses (sight, hearing, touch, smell, taste), but the true story is much more complex.
+Various animals have various senses, and we humans have sensory experiences that do not fit neatly within the old schema of five senses.
+But this is a question for rational, scientific discussion — and note that all the senses that actually exist are firmly rooted in the physical body.
 Steiner rooted only four senses in the physical body, and he posited eight nonphysical senses in order to accommodate his occult paradigm (there are twelve senses, he said, just as there are twelve signs of the zodiac — indeed, each sense is associated with one of the signs).
 His scheme is divorced from reality.
 (We will return to this point.)

 ◊ Milk of Knowledge: Oddly enough, Steiner associated breasts with the abdomen-limb system rather than the chest.
 Men, women, and children may all be surprised to learn the following: “Women create milk in direct connection to the upper limbs — that is, the arms.
 The milk-producing organs are an inner continuation of the limbs [spiritually, breasts extend from arms and legs].
 In the animal and human kingdoms, milk is the only substance that has an inner kinship to the nature of the limbs [remember that the limbs are the most spiritual components of the physical body].
 In a certain sense, milk is born out of the nature of the limbs, and therefore, has the power of the limbs’ essence still in it.
 When the mother gives a child her milk, the milk acts as the only substance, or at least the main substance, to awaken the child’s sleeping spirit [mother’s milk gives a spiritual kick-start].”
 When the spirit awakens, interesting results follow.
 Steiner taught that kids are born with innate intuitions of the spirit realm.
 A child whose spirit has been awakened can focus on its past lives in that realm.
 Ideally, the child then remains in a spiritually enhanced haze until its baby teeth fall out — at about age seven — which is when it is okay for children to start learning to read.
 But not until seven more years have passed, as we have already seen, should children begin to receive a “systematized” education — at about age 14.
 That’s the Waldorf way, anyhow.
 In other schools, systematic education begins a bit earlier.